Telscombe – St Laurence

 Though near the coast and behind the despoiled area between Brighton and Newhaven, Telscombe village has been saved because it is approached from the north across two miles of Downland lane and is thus almost the only village in the area that is not located on or near the estuary of the river Ouse.
 The church stands on a slope and the proportions of the flint nave and chancel look C11 or C12, though no detail remains.
 The small south east window of the chancel may have been converted from an older one in the C14 and though the mouldings of the south doorway are C14, its almost round head suggests it too could have been adapted.

 In the late C12, a tower and north aisle were added.
 The unbuttressed tower with a tiled cap has a round-headed west lancet and smaller pointed bell-openings; a further round-headed lancet to the south looks entirely C19.
 The tower too is built of flint, but with a plinth of ironstone.
 The plain, unchamfered pointed tower arch extends the full width of the tower.
 The aisle also has a single round-headed west lancet.
 The Sharpe Collection drawing (1802) shows no other window and the north wall was rebuilt in the C19.
 The arcade has round piers, a semi-circular east respond and a square west one.
 Probably at least started before the tower, the heads of the plain arches are round.
 They do not fit the piers and the VCH (7 p77) suggests they have been rebuilt.
 The date of this is not obvious, for though retooled, they do not look C19, although the history of the church then is poorly documented.
-On the other hand, the chancel arch, despite a round head of C12 form, is C19; the form of its predecessor is unknown.
+On the other hand, the chancel arch, despite a round head of C12 form, is certainly C19.
+Sir Stephen Glynne on his visit, probably in 1826 (SRS 101 p280), describes its predecessor as also round-headed but very narrow which might suggest it belonged to the original structure.

 The north chancel chapel was also added in the C12 and is little wider than the then aisle.
 It is approached from the aisle through a round-headed arch, visible on the Sharpe drawing.
 The two-bay arcade to the chancel is reconstructed, for it is shown blocked in the Burrell Collection drawing of 1780, though it is not known when the original chapel was removed.
 The heads are again plain and rounded, but the capitals of the responds (as in the nave arcade, the west one is square and the east one semi-circular) are slightly later than the nave arcade, with scallops and crockets.
 It has been suggested (www.crsbi.ac.uk retrieved on 22/4/2013) that the west respond is rather earlier in date, but in view of the degree of restoration, this is open to question.
 Similar doubts centre on the square capital of the round pier, which like the east respond has pendants in the angles.
 In this respect, it resembles others in the area of the same date, e g St Anne, Lewes.
 However, the pier has certainly been renewed, though since much of the east respond appears old, the form of the capital also may be original.